OJB-Quantum/Navaho-Linguistics/README.md

-# Navaho + Lakota -Linguistics
+# Navaho-Linguistics
 All rights go to Onri Jay Benally.
-I have merely added Lakotan phrases + words that can describe certain scientific phenomena.
+I have merely added additional phrases + words that can describe certain scientific phenomena.

 A repository for Indigenous American language material from the Navaho/Navajo tribe.
 Collected and written by Onri Jay Benally, an Indigenous American born and raised on the Navaho tribe (Diné Bikeyah).